Club Oxford Hockey

 New players are required to attend the "Rookie Skate" so they can be evaluated by the coaches and drafted into the appropriate division.
 Not everyone gets drafted.
 The players who were full-time the previous season have a place in the league guaranteed, provided they meet the registration requirements.
 New players undrafted are placed on the Spare List and are called to fill in for players who are ill, injured, or working shifts.
 Over the course of the season several players from the Spare List are placed on teams as full-time players to replace those who cannot continue.

 Games are played on Sunday and Wednesday evenings.
-The league starts after the Thanksgiving weekend and finishes in April.

 A Bit of History